 Heilbrunn Nurse Scholar Award Recipients

-Heilbrunn Family Center for Research Nursing Scholars 2023
+Heilbrunn Family Center for Research Nursing Scholars 2024

 Four nurses nationwide were selected to receive the Heilbrunn Nurse Scholar Award from Rockefeller University's Heilbrunn Family Center for Research Nursing to support nurses conducting independent research.
 Each award provides a maximum of $25,000 for one or two years.
-In the ninth year, funding for the awards is from an endowment established by sisters Helaine Lerner and Joan Rechnitz in honor of their parents, Harriet and Robert Heilbrunn.
+In the tenth year, funding for the awards is from an endowment established by sisters Helaine Lerner and Joan Rechnitz in honor of their parents, Harriet and Robert Heilbrunn.

 The recipients are: